intel/he-toolkit/kit/PLUGINS.md

 # Introduction to third party plugins
 The `plugins` command can be used to integrate third party plugins that expand the functionalities of the Intel HE Toolkit.
-However, to be installed in the system, the plugins must fulfill the expected format as it is explained in section [Creating a new plugin](#creating-a-new-plugin).
+Currently, the program can install plugins stored in a directory or in a archive file as zip or tarball file.
+A valid plugin must fulfill the expected format as it is explained in section [Creating a new plugin](#creating-a-new-plugin).

 ## Plugins sub-commands